|

 Why?
 We're trying to grow a church here that meets your needs.
 A church that

-the aging saint facing the sunset yours of life, and yet a church that meets the
+meets the needs ofthe aging saint facing the sunset yours of life, and yet a church that meets the

 needs of a teenager with